HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 As we see it today, page builders exert significant influence on the performance of a site, and historically have been anecdotal indicators of poor performance.
 As one example, our dataset indicates that it's not uncommon for websites to have multiple page builders installed, adding a significant increase to the resources loaded by a site.

-Now that we're tracking page builder data, we'll have the opportunity in future editions to evaluate year over year changes in page builder adoption and look for connections in those changes to the overall performance of WordPress as a CMS.
+Now that we're tracking page builder data, we'll have the opportunity in future editions to evaluate year over year changes in page builder adoption and look for correlations in those changes to the overall performance of WordPress as a CMS.

 ## CMS user experience